 Similarly, the Stem Cell Institute is a highly regarded stem cell treatment center that utilizes the regulatory environment within Panama to provide access to treatments that are not available within the United States.
 Founded by Dr. Neil Riordan, a globally recognized stem cell expert and visionary, the clinic uses stem cell therapies to treat various ailments, including spinal cord injury (SCI), rheumatoid arthritis, heart failure, osteoarthritis, multiple sclerosis, autoimmune diseases, and genetic disorders, such as autism and cerebral palsy.

-The Global Institute of Stem Cell Therapy and Research (GIOSTAR) is another well-known provider of autologous and allogeneic adult stem cell therapy to patients worldwide.
-Although the company is headquartered in San Diego, California, it has locations in Mexico, India, Thailand, Brazil, and other regions worldwide.
+The Global Institute of Stem Cell Therapy and Research (GIOSTAR) is another well-known provider of stem cell infusions to patients worldwide.
+The company treats patients at its Chicago, IL, location, as well as operated clinical treatment centers in Mexico, India, Thailand, Brazil, and the U.A.E.

 Many other stem cell treatment centers also exist worldwide, ranging from highly reputable to frighteningly rogue.